Christmas comes but once a year, and it’s time to spread that festive cheer. So design a card, it isn’t hard, and show them all you care.

 Alexander Boys’ Christmas card is more than just a card; it can be folded into a three-dimensional present with a retro-style print for something a little special.

-Find a gift tags template that you can add your personal touch to in the Canva library.
+Find a gift tags template(opens in a new tab or window) that you can add your personal touch to in the Canva library.

-The inside of Cellule Design’s Christmas card is a map that shows recipients how to navigate Christmas as well as asking them to find hidden symbols that represent the company’s wishes for the year ahead.
+The inside of Cellule Design(opens in a new tab or window)’s Christmas card is a map that shows recipients how to navigate Christmas as well as asking them to find hidden symbols that represent the company’s wishes for the year ahead.

-Inspired by vintage signs and calligraphy chalk art, Alisara Tareekes’ Christmas card is hand-drawn then composed in Photoshop.
+Inspired by vintage signs and calligraphy chalk art, Alisara Tareekes(opens in a new tab or window)’ Christmas card is hand-drawn then composed in Photoshop.
 The figure-8 flourish in the center depicts a Christmas with a placed above the scrolling ‘Merry Christmas’ text.

 Straying from the typical Christmas color palette, Katherine Webb’s Christmas card uses pink and yellow with boxes representing ribbon-wrapped presents.